electrikmilk/preview-shortcut/README.md

 - Accepts JSON or Property List (.plist) data (will support encrypted in the future).
 - Agnostic to any framework, written in vanilla TypeScript.
-- Displays Shortcut metadata like the icon and name.
+- Displays Shortcut metadata like the icon, inputs, details and setup.
 - Dark mode support.

 Sites that use it: